michl203/michl203/README.md

 **About Me**

  I am currently a Senior at Cal Poly Pomona studying Computer Information Systems (my track is Information Security/ Forensics).
+I am a cybersecurity and system administration enthusiast and enjoy learning new skills using my home lab.
+Both cybersecuirty and system administration overlap each other aand I am able to improve my cybersecuirity skills while I practice system administration and vice-versa.